kkempes/norns/README.md

 # norns
-my develop and customization for monome/norns
+my develops and customizations for monome/norns